-- must be current undergraduate degree student(s) in the Faculty of Arts and Science and must be registered as such during the period in which the research will be conducted;
+- Must be current undergraduate degree student(s) in the Faculty of Arts & Science and must be registered as such during the period in which the research will be conducted.

-- can receive the Undergraduate Research Fund only once; and
+- Can receive the Undergraduate Research Fund only once.

 - Research must be a stand-alone project (i.e., cannot be related to a current project in the same location with similar goals, and for which students are already funded).